Student Accessibility Services

 Available Services

-Accessibility Services, in conjunction with freshman and upper-level advisors, assists students (upon request of the student or advisor) with selecting courses and determining the appropriate course load for the student.
+Student Accessibility Services, in conjunction with first year and upper-level advisors, assists students (upon request of the student or advisor) with selecting courses and determining the appropriate course load for the student.
 In accordance with the regulations, the University will offer advising services to students with disabilities in an accessible place and manner.

 The Academic Success Center offers a variety of services to the campus community: drop-in peer tutoring, professional tutoring by appointment, review sessions, and workshops.
 The services currently offered may be modified to meet the needs of students with disabilities.